stackbit-projects/terrific-panda-4a6c9/content/pages/about.md

     variant: variant-c
     colors: colors-f
     width: full
-    height: short
+    height: tall
     alignHoriz: center
     topGap: none
+    title: >-
-    title: "We love our sea, we care about it, and we want to enjoy it for years to come."
+      We love our sea, we care about it, and we want to enjoy it for years to come.
   - type: FeaturedPostsSection
     variant: variant-a
     colors: colors-a